Senior Goalkeeper Katie Markesbery Collects Eight Saves

-Musketeers Head to Toledo to Face Rockets Next Sunday
+Musketeers Head Across Town to Face Cincinnati on Sunday

 Woody Sherwood's Soccer Academy day camp attracted local girl soccer players that demonstrated their skills on the pitch.